BV-BRC/BV-BRC-Docs/docroot/news/2022/20220713-bv-brc-workshop-uva.rst

 **REGISTRATION**

 **To register for the workshop, send an email to Rebecca Wattam <arw3s@virginia.edu>.
-Registration is limited to 50 people, and will be accepted based on the order the emails are received.** The workshop is free to attend, but participants must arrange and pay for their own travel, meals, and lodging.
+Registration is limited to 50 people, and will be accepted based on the order the emails are received.** You should receive a confirmation email within 2 business days.
+If you don't receive one, you can also reach us at help@bv-brc.org.

+The workshop is free to attend, but participants must arrange and pay for their own travel, meals, and lodging.
 Light refreshments will be available.
 There is also a small coffee and snack bar in the building and a cafe and grill in the adjacent building.

 .. cut::